-One of the most common ways to wear headphones is by placing them directly over the ears.
+Putting headphones right over the ears is one of the most popular ways to wear them.
 While this may be comfortable, it can put unnecessary pressure on the scalp, leading to headphones balding.

 To avoid this, try wearing your headphones slightly behind your ears so they sit on the bony part of your skull.
-This way, the pressure is distributed more evenly, reducing the risk of hair loss.
+So, the pressure is spread out more evenly, which makes hair loss less likely.

-Another option is to wear headphones on top of your head, like a headband.
-These headphones are designed to be lightweight and have a broad surface area, reducing the pressure on the scalp and hair follicles.
+Another choice is to put your headphones on top of your head, like a headband.
+These headphones are designed to be lightweight and have a broad surface area, reducing the pressure on the scalp and scapus pili.

-They also allow air to circulate, preventing sweat buildup, which can contribute to headphones bald spot.
+They also allow air to circulate, preventing sweat buildup, which can contribute to headphones’ bald spots.

 Use a cap while wearing headphones